bansikah22/fibbot/docs/day5/readme.md

-What was done one day five change something and remove something play aall
+What was done one day five change something and remove something play all